 With journal publishing, you will often be making choices based on the "impact" of various journals--meaning how those journals are recognized and perceived in the scholarly community, the frequency of citation of articles from those journals, and the like.
 (We discuss various statistical measures of impact on the Research Impact & Scholarly Profiles page.)
 But you should also consider impact in terms of openness.
 That is: Who can access the scholarship being published by that journal?
 Is it open for reading by all, or confined to only those institutions able to pay?

-If you're unfamiliar with the journals in your field, here are a few comparison tools that can help with the evaluation process:
+If you're unfamiliar with the journals in your field, there are comparison tools that can help with the evaluation process:

 Journal Citation Reports: JCR provides citation data for journals across nearly two hundred subject categories.
 You can browse by subject category or by known title.
 JCR enables you to identify journals with high impact factors, understand the ranking of journals within a subject category, and more.